Home/NBA

 Warriors vs Heat: Game summary and key moments

-Stephen Curry, Jimmy Butler, Draymond Green, and Al Horford’s absence in the Warriors lineup was sorely felt tonight.
-The shorthanded Dubs’ once again fell in Florida, a trend since Jimmy’s first game back in Miami after the trade.
+The Warriors’ four veterans’ absence in the lineup was sorely felt tonight.
+They missed Jonathan Kuminga as well.
+Expectedly, the shorthanded Dubs once again fell in Florida, a trend since Butler’s first game back in Miami after the shocking trade.
+Trayce Jackson-Davis and Gui Santos were entrusted to handle starting duties, a first for either player this season.

-It was a near-even match.
 The first three quarters saw each team close the gap.
-While the Warriors were better at rebounding, the Heat made up in assists and steals.
-The most glaring part was the Warriors giving up 34 points in turnovers.
+While the Warriors were better on the boards (61-52), the Heat made up for it with assists and steals.
+However, the most glaring part was the Dubs giving up 34 points in turnovers.

 Bam Adebayo ended his hiatus to score 20 tonight.
-Norman Powell had a game high 25 points.
-Without the vets, Brandin Podziemski led the charge for the Warriors with 20 points but the team’s overall output is still on the low.
-Buddy Hield had 18 points on his return and Quinten Post is the silent consistent force with 19.
+Norman Powell had a game-high 25 points.
+Without the vets, Brandin Podziemski led the charge for the Warriors with 20 points, but the team’s overall output was still low.
+Buddy Hield had 18 points on his return (season-high for him), and Quinten Post appeared to be the silent, consistent force with 19.

-The Warriors end this six-game, nine-day trip getting swept by Florida’s teams.
-They will host the Portland Trail Blazers on Friday for the NBA Cup game.
+The Warriors end this six-game, nine-day trip on a sour note.
+They will host the Portland Trail Blazers on Friday for an NBA Cup game.
 The Miami Heat is heading to Chicago for the same.

 ADVERTISEMENT